 - The time is ripe for a far-reaching and long-lasting political realignment of the United States: the question of who is president in 2016 could well decide which trajectory the country takes for a generation.

-Let’s begin at a beginning: the US that raised the Baby Boomers
+Let’s begin at a beginning: the America that raised the Baby Boomers

 So it’s not surprising that many Baby Boomers would think of such days fondly, especially considering the coming tumult that brought race riots, decaying cities and rising crime.
 Generations born beyond the Leave It To Beaver era have no memory of a time when Americans didn’t think their country was on the wrong track.